imathis/wp-life/Readme.markdown

 I wrote a very minimal WordPress theme for my family blog.
 This is it. [http://life.imathis.com](http://life.imathis.com)

+### First off, this doesn't have:

+- A sidebar
+- Navigation
+- Search
+- Widgets
+- And More!

+I'm not kidding about this minimal thing.
+For a family blog, I don't need any of that.
+If you do, fork, or move along.

 ### Could you please rant about how WordPress is doing it wrong?

 Certainly.